waggle-sensor/beehive-server/beehive-flask/README.md

-# Beehive API server
+# Beehive Flask server

-This is the Beehive API server.
+This is the Beehive Flask server.

 ## OS Dependencies